Hardness of Token Swapping on Trees: Proofs that known techniques preclude -approximations

 The previous section shows that any $\ell$-straying algorithm for token swapping on a tree cannot achieve an approximation factor better than 2.
 Of the three known approximation algorithms, two of them---the Happy Swap Algorithm and the Cycle Algorithm---are 1-straying.
 (This follows easily from the descriptions of those algorithms in ~\cite{tree-token-swapping}.)
-The third algorithm, Vaughan's algorithm, does not have this property, since tokens can stray far from their shortest paths.
-In this section we prove that Vaughan's algorithm cannot achieve an approximation factor better than 2.
+The third algorithm, the Vaughan-Portier algorithm, does not have this property, since tokens can stray far from their shortest paths.
+In this section we prove that the Vaughan-Portier algorithm cannot achieve an approximation factor better than 2.